-The following safety measures have been established at BGCAPP to reduce the risk to the workforce and communities in and around Richmond, Kentucky.
+The following safety measures have been established at BGCAPP to reduce the risk to the workforce.

-- Institute daily health self-screening for employees working at the plant and provide on-site screening for the workforce.
+- Instituted daily health self-screening for employees at the plant and provided on-site screening.

-- Provide access to a physician and nursing staff at an on-site medical facility for those requiring immediate medical aid.
+- Provided access to a physician and nursing staff at an on-site medical facility.

-- Provide sanitizing stations around the plant and encourage frequent handwashing.
+- Provided sanitizing stations around the plant and encourage frequent handwashing.

-- Require physical distancing at all times.
-Enforce occupancy restrictions in all conference rooms.
+- Encouraged physical distancing and occupancy restrictions in conference rooms.

-- Provide community stakeholders with project updates through virtual meetings.
+- Provided community stakeholders with project updates through online meetings.

-- Work with state regulators to continue public participation in the permitting process via electronic means.
+- Continued public participation in the permitting process via electronic means.

 BGCAPP will continue to monitor local conditions and consult with appropriate officials and make necessary adjustments to pandemic response and prevention efforts.